kosmits-ai/TheCrimePoirot/README.md

 5. Available tools are: Gitleaks, Guarddog, Safety, Bearer.
 6. The sum of the corresponding weights must be equal to 1.

+### How to re evaluate the trust score criteria?
+1. Navigate to the `DB CrimePoirot` tab in frontend.
+2. Select `Update DataBase` or `CreateDatabase` depend on your needs.

+### How to use runtime runsc?
+Using runsc of gVisor is optional.We recommend runsc on tool's services for a better security protection.If you want to run sandboxed containers follow the following:
+1. Install gVisor runsc based on the [installation guide](https://gvisor.dev/docs/user_guide/install/).
+2. Define static IPs for services in order to communicate with each other.
+3. Follow [networking guide from Gvisor](https://gvisor.dev/docs/user_guide/networking/) in `/etc/docker/daemon.json`
+4. Define runtimes according to your needs in `docker-compose.yml`.
+We encourage you to use runsc runtime to tools services and runc in the rest of them for a combination of security and performance.